Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 It all depends on the amount of bend.

-Pathological curvature of the spine forward can form at any age due to various reasons (trauma, illness, during pregnancy, etc.) and is accompanied by pain, changes in posture and disturbances in the work of internal organs.
-Changes occur in the spine itself: the load on the vertebrae becomes uneven, joints suffer, the mobility of the spine decreases, and conditions are created for the occurrence of hernias.
+Pathological curvature of the spine forward can form at any age due to various reasons(injury, illness, during pregnancy, etc.) and is accompanied by pain, changes in posture and disturbances in work internal organs.
+There are changes in the spine itself: the load on the vertebrae becomes uneven, the joints suffer, the mobility of the spine decreases, and conditions are created for the occurrence of hernias.

 What do diagnoses mean?